top of page

 In summary, one might refer to John McKail as a ‘rebel with a cause’, a colourful character, who traversed the Swan River Colony with his fiery nature, acts of insurrection and irascible nature.

 Relocating to Albany changed John McKail’s outlook on life and maturity altered McKail into a man of his word.
-McKail certainly left his mark without a doubt yet his contribution to Albany must not be forgotten or over shadowed.
+McKail certainly left his mark without a doubt yet his contribution to Albany must not be forgotten or over shadowed. â€‹His generosity to his friends and the early settlers of Albany and the local Noongars should not be underestimated or overlooked.

 bottom of page